Wynnum Rugby Union Club: History

 The first team to play under the Wynnum Bugs name was an U8's fixture against Ascot-Clayfield on the 11th of April, 1979 and recorded a 20-16 win.

 Since 1979, where the club fielded only a couple junior teams, the Bugs gradually grew throughout the 1980's in teams and playing numbers.
 In 1989, club president Milton Lovell's efforts to field an under 16s in 1987, the Bugs would field their first ever senior (over 18) side, a Colts under 19s side.

 The first open age Senior team was assembled in 1990.
-Wynnum was amongst the inaugural clubs to play in the new Queensland Sub-districts Rugby Union competition sponsored by Coca-Cola in 1993, and its junior teams played in the Brisbane Junior Rugby Union (BJRU) competition.
+Wynnum was amongst the inaugural clubs to play in the restructured Queensland Suburban Rugby competition sponsored by Coca-Cola in 1994, and its junior teams played in the Brisbane Junior Rugby Union (BJRU) competition.
 In The QSRU competition, the Bugs won multiple 2nd grade, 3rd grade, and Colts premierships across this time period.
 However, the 1st grade was yet to win a premiership, after making multiple grand finals though the 1990s and early 2000s.

 Wynnum won the Barber Cup for the QSRU Division I premiership in 2007.
 The team finished as runner up in 2012 and 2013, The Wynumm Bugs regained the Barber Cup in 2014, defeating Caboolture 45–42 in the grand final at Ballymore.
 The club also won the Sydney Cup for the QSRU club championship in 2014.

 In 2018 they defeated Caboolture in the Barber Cup Grand Final before both clubs decided to join the Sunshine Coast Rugby Union competition for the 2019 season.

 Three Wynnum players were selected in the 2022 Sunshine Coast Stingrays squad.